Murder Attorneys in Frankfort, Kentucky

 Types Of Murder Cases

-- A person is guilty of murder in the first degree when with intent to cause the death of another person, he or she causes the death of such person or of a third person.
-Murder is a capital offenese.
+A person is guilty of murder in the first degree when with intent to cause the death of another person, he or she causes the death of such person or of a third person.
+Murder is a capital offense.
 Murder generally is punishable by twenty years to life in prison.
-Except in cases where there is an aggravating circumstance where the punishment may also include life without parole for twenty five years, life without the possibility of parole, and the death penalty.
+Except in cases where there is an aggravating circumstance where the punishment may also include life without parole for 25 years, life without the possibility of parole, and the death penalty.
 Kentucky aggravators are as follows:

 Why Hiring A Lawyer Is Important

 Hiring a lawyer when facing these charges is important for a number of reasons like: